Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The inguinal ligament connects the oblique muscles in your abdomen to your pelvis.
-The oblique muscles wrap the sides of your body, from your ribs to your pelvis.
-Your pelvis is the part of the skeleton that connects your trunk (upper body) to your legs (lower body).
+Your oblique muscles wrap around the sides of your body, from your ribs to your pelvis.
+Your pelvis connects your upper body to your lower body.

-The inguinal ligament is also called the groin ligament, Poupart’s ligament or Fallopian ligament.
+The inguinal ligament is also called the Poupart’s ligament or the groin ligament.

 Function